corsackinarrator/corsackinarrator/README.md

 ponytown's karloid ^w^

 i'm always open to be friends!
-ALWAYS. i'm desperate...
+ALWAYS. also, PLEASE C+H AND INT, THATS MY COMF! even if i don't know you, go ahead!

 <table>
   <tr>